chriscast94/readme-generator/Develop/README.md

   * [License](#License)

   ## Installation
-  test
+  Download and push

   ## Usage
-  test
+  Read above

   ## Contributing
-  test
+  Just me

   ## Tests
-  test
+  There isnt'

   ## Questions
-  My GitHub profile is: https://github.com/test
-  If you have any questions regarding my project, you can reach my at my email, test
+  My GitHub profile is: https://github.com/chriscast94 If you have any questions regarding my project, you can reach my at my email, test@test.com